jberkel/sms-backup-plus/README.md

 No. SMS Backup+ does not do a "real" sync, once the text has been transferred to Gmail it won't get modified or deleted by the app.

+### <a name="faq-reset">How can I make the app think that it has to do the backup again?</a>

+Select "Reset" from the menu, and confirm that you want to reset the current sync state.
+All messages on the phone will be backed up on the next run.

 ## <a name="contributing">Contributing</a>

 ### Installation from source